JanethL/project-airtable-twilio-workout/README.md

 1. [Acknowledgements](#acknowledgements)

 # How It Works
-This application sets up a simple webhook response to events on Twilio and then makes requests to Airtable's APIs.
+This application sets up webhooks that trigger in response to SMS messages sent to a Twilio phone number and makes requests to Airtable's APIs.
 Standard Library's platform automatically handles webhook signing, routing, and authentication.

 The stdlib.json file contained in this repository automatically tells Standard Library to configure the webhook routing, and sets a webhook timeout.